top of page

 Civil Rights

-Equal rights are not extra rights, and Colorado still has a long way to go in order to ensure that our great state is a welcoming, safe, and affirming place for LGBTQ+ people.
+The work continues to ensure that our great state is a welcoming, safe, and affirming place for LGBTQ+ people.
 I support Colorado’s ban on conversion therapy, inclusivity training for healthcare providers and insurance companies, and the right of transgender people to access public restrooms and gender segregated facilities that correspond with gender identity.
 I support suicide prevention initiatives and recognize the need for more LGBTQ+ affirming mental health resources.

 Children with disabilities have the right to learn alongside their peers, engage in school activities, sports, and receive an education that is committed to equity, safety, and inclusion in the classroom.
 I support equal pay for equal work and am opposed to paying people with disabilities a subminimum wage.
 People with disabilities are an asset to the workforce, and I support engagement with the business community and other stakeholders around this important issue so that together we can create an equitable wage and workplace for workers with disabilities.